joelgardner/Kiko-plus/_posts/2017-07-13-part5-bnb-book-frontend-react-redux-saga.md

   - stash a pre-fetched (e.g., the 2nd request for properties on page-load) request's results in the `buffer`, keyed by the request's `batchIndex`
   - append a non-pre-fetched (e.g., the 1st request for properties on page-load) request's results to the `properties` list

   We choose which action to take by comparing `showing` with the request's `batchIndex`.
-If a request's results should be shown immediately, we append to `properties`.
+If a request's results should be shown immediately, we append to `properties`, otherwise we stash in `buffer`.
 This logic combined with Immutable allows us to update `properties` *only when we really need to*, which means our list will never execute an expensive re-render unnecessarily.
 - On `FETCH_ENTITY_DETAILS_SUCCESS`, we simply set `selectedItem` to the result from our API call.

 #### Clientside API